jeffteeters/sdmseq/README.md

-# sdmseq - Program to test methods of storing sequences in a Sparse Distributed Memory (SDM)
+# sdmseq - Test storing sequences in a SDM

-This program provides command-line options and also an interactive shell to test different algorithms for storing sequences in a SDM.
+This program provides command-line options and also an interactive shell to test different algorithms for storing sequences in a Sparse Distributed Memory (SDM).

 ## Requirements.